howdyai/botkit/readme-facebook.md

 ```

 6) [Set up a webhook endpoint for your app](https://developers.facebook.com/docs/messenger-platform/guides/setup#webhook_setup) that uses your public URL.
 Use the verify token you defined in step 4!

+* *Note* - You will need to provide Facebook a callback endpoint to receive requests from Facebook.
+By default Botkit will serve content from "https://YOURSERVER/facebook/receive".
+You can use a tool like [ngrok.io](http://ngrok.io) or [localtunnel.me](http://localtunnel.me) to expose your local development enviroment to the outside world for the purposes of testing your Messenger bot.

 7) Your bot should be online!
 Within Facebook, find your page, and click the "Message" button in the header.